HANJARO | 漢字路 | 한자로 ♪～（･ε･ )

 Now, I can finally put my foot down when it comes to adding hanja based words to anki.
 Sometimes I’d be almost mad at myself for not recognizing a hanja word that I already know since I know the Japanese equivalent and they sound sorta similar and/or I’ve already looked it up in the past.
 I get into this conundrum of should I put this into anki to make sure I don’t waste time looking it up if I don’t recognize the word in a future encounter even though it’s kind of a freebie since I know Japanese or should I not add it and hope I will be able to conjure up the word’s meaning next time I encounter it from having looked it up and just based on the hangeul and context.
 Now because of this site I will only add hanja-words to anki that are truly difficult or tricky to remember.
 After all, the korean korean words (ex 코딱지 and no that word is not in my anki deck) are hard to remember as it is and I want to focus my energy on those words as opposed to hanja-words I already know that I don’t recognize that hide behind the hangeul-mask.

 So, I read an article and it used the word 화재 a bunch of times and I said to myself it’s definitely not 화제 (hot topic) and nothing is coming to mind as to what kanji/hanja word it is (I just know that it is a noun and it’s definitely a kanji/hanja word). of course at the end I either looked it up or figured out its the korean version of kasai (Fire disaster).
 Without fail, I realize that I already looked up 화재 sometime before the second I learned what the meaning was (just seeing the hangeul is completely arbitrary to me).
 So at that point I had read the whole article not understanding what hajae was other than it was a noun and it’s based on hanja so obviously I missed out.
 At that point I decided to not re-read the article because it annoyed me immensely and I did not care about the article that much.
-When I use it, reading takes less effort, I read faster, and I don’t waste my time looking up words I pretty much know but have a low familiarity with.
+If you asked me THEN what’s the the hanja reading for 火 and 災 I would say hwa and se/je.
+I know hwa of course because of TUESDAY and other words but just seeing it in hangeul doesn’t guarantee that I will instantly think of 火.
+The only thing that evokes 火 without fail is 火 not 화 nor ひ nor か.
+I would answer se/je from guessing since I know that sound conversion rule well since it’s so simple and logical.
+I think half the time when I read hangeul-only text when I come across unknown hanja compound words NOTHING comes to mind (even if I know a ton of words that contain that hanja) or I think of a few hanja/kanji that would fulfill the pronunciation requirement but clearly does not fit the context so is most likely wrong so I feel pissed that I’m robbed of my energy.
+The other half of the time, I FIGURE IT OUT correctly or think I did but I did not lol or more like FML.
+It bothers me tremendously because this shit never happens in Japanese because they use Kanji.
+The thing is your language-learning is a never-ending endeavor… it doesn’t matter how long you’ve been at it, there’s always going to be something you don’t know ie vocabulary.
+When I use hanjaro (I think of it as KATSURO sometimes), reading takes less effort, I read faster, and I don’t waste my time looking up words I pretty much know but have a low familiarity with (I’d rather learn sino-based words from encountering it 20-30 times with the correct/incorrect hanja next to it than to look it up multiple times manually and making anki cards.
+There’s no urgency for me to grow my korean vocabulary in a brute-force, unnecessarily painful, and laborious manner).
 It’s a win win win situation.

 I tried using the site for Korean subs to see if it would help me comprehend/reading the subs faster but I found it incredibly distracting since hanja is traditional characters (there’s a lot of stuff going with one character lol).
 I tried with kanji just in case but it was still distracting since it’s not 100% correct.
 Not only that, it was subs to YG treasure box on V-LIVE (it is subbed in MANY languages) which is very easy to understand anyway.
 I love hearing the incorrect Korean from the Japanese people lol.
 They direct-translate like crazy and they always correct their Korean in the subs.
 I usually make anywhere from 2-5 anki cards per episode.
 It’s not as challenging as SMTM or talk shows for obvious reasons.
 I am better off with hangeul-only subs for this situation.
 BTW Viki has a lot of dramas with korean and english subs and you can download the subs!